trbauer/cls/README.md

 #
 ## Let Expressions and Shared Buffers
-CLScript has a very power buffer initializer syntax as shown above, but often we need to name buffer for analysis (e.g. to compare results) or to reuse it in other dispatch statements.
+CL Script has a very power buffer initializer syntax as shown above, but often we need to name buffer for analysis (e.g. to compare results) or to reuse it in other dispatch statements.

-Consider the CLScript given below (`demo.cls`).
+Consider the CL Script given below (`demo.cls`).
 ```
 let A=0:rwp8
 #0`demo.cl`addK<16>(A, A, 1:rw, 0)